U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The DCMF program provides research products such as new statistical methodologies, identification of focus crash types, and current and future crash modification factors (CMFs) research needs to support ELCSI–PFS efforts.
+The DCMF program provides research products such as new statistical methodologies, identification of focus crash types, and current and future CMFs research needs to support ELCSI–PFS efforts.

 Objective: The goal of this research is to develop reliable estimates of the effectiveness of the safety improvements identified as strategies in the National Cooperative Highway Research Program (NCHRP) Report 500 Guidebooks.
 These estimates are determined by conducting scientifically rigorous before-and-after evaluations at sites in the United States where these strategies are being implemented.

 Scope of Work:The scope of the ELCSI–PFS is to conduct a research project of the priority strategies in the NCHRP Report 500 Guides.
 A target of 20 strategies totaling $4.38 million over 5 years was originally planned for ELCSI–PFS in four phases.
-Currently, this study has outperformed its original goals, and has added four extra phases for a total of eight phases The original budget of $4.38 million remains the same.
+Currently, this study has outperformed its original goals, and has added four extra phases for a total of nine phases.
 To provide reliable measures for effectiveness of various low-cost safety improvements, this study's performance period has been extended beyond 2017.

 Resources: The data for this study will be gathered from States that either have already implemented the selected strategies or will implement the strategies over the next few years.
 The greater the number of States implementing the strategies, the faster the rate of "after" data collection, which shortens the total time required for each evaluation.

-To support the ELCSI–PFS efforts, FHWA and the DCMF program conduct regular technical experts meetings in cooperation with the American Statistical Association (ASA) to identify new statistical methodologies and to improve and advance the current practices used in the development of safety performance functions (SPFs) and CMFs.
+To support the ELCSI–PFS efforts, Federal Highway Administration (FHWA) and the DCMF program conduct regular technical experts meetings in cooperation with the American Statistical Association (ASA) to identify new statistical methodologies and to improve and advance the current practices used in the development of safety performance functions (SPFs) and CMFs.

 Participating States in the ELCSI–PFS.